Johnnyg63/OLCPGEMobileVisualStudio/Extensions/README.md

-# OLC Pixel Game Engine Mobile Android Project Beta 2.0.8
+# OLC Pixel Game Engine Mobile Android Project Pre-Release 2.2.0
 <p><b>Utilites:</b></p>
 <p>Extension Header files here have been tested to work with the OLC Pixel Game Engine mobile</p>
 <p>Some modifications have been made to ensure compatiabllty</p>